przemek83/eible/README.md

  + ImportOds
  + ImportXlsx

-Library uses Zlib and QuaZip projects.
+Library is based on Qt 5 and C++17.
+It uses Zlib and QuaZip projects.
 # Building
 Clone and use Cmake directly or via QtCreator.
 Cmake **should**:
 + configure everything automatically,